cferdinandi/adventure/content/gm.md

 You can also choose to use maps for certain areas, and nothing but your imagination and _the theater of the mind_ for others.

 Depending on the age and interests of your players, it might also be fun and interesting if you added a physical element to the game.
-You can create maps for locations by building them with blocks, or using toys and figurines for characters and monsters.
+You can create maps for locations by building them with blocks, or using toys and figurines for characters and creatures.

 {{<callout title="How to Create Maps">}}
 <p class="margin-bottom-small"><strong>Want to try drawing your own maps?</strong> Here are some great tutorials!</p>